talkable/talkable-docs/source/optional/subscribing_to_events.rst

 In order to subscribe to an iframe Event you need to know `id` HTML attribute of the Container DIV that holds it, and the Event name.
 Below is an example of subscription to `offer_loaded` Talkable iframe Event.

-Given we have integrated :ref:`invite_campaign` Talkable campaign iframe, its JS-generated HTML tag looks similar to the following:
+Given we have integrated Campaign for :ref:`Standalone <campaigns/campaign_placements/standalone>` Placement, its JS-generated HTML tag looks similar to the following:

 .. code-block:: html